taishi0307/RumHabit/replit.md

 ## Overview

-This is a full-stack habit tracking application built with React, Express, and PostgreSQL.
-The app focuses on workout habit tracking with goals for distance, heart rate, and duration.
-It features a modern UI with calendar visualization, statistics tracking, goal management, and comprehensive smartwatch integration for automatic workout data import from Apple Watch, Huawei Watch, Xiaomi Mi Band, Garmin devices, and Google Fit.
+This is a comprehensive multi-goal habit tracking application built with React, Express, and PostgreSQL.
+The app supports multiple goal categories (workout, sleep, hydration, etc.) with flexible goal management.
+It features a modern UI with goal-specific detail pages, mini calendar visualizations, statistics tracking, and comprehensive smartwatch integration for automatic data import from Apple Watch, Huawei Watch, Xiaomi Mi Band, Garmin devices, and Google Fit.

 ## User Preferences